pavel-demin/red-pitaya-notes/md/pulsed-nmr-122-88.md

 - two digital down-converters (DDC) are connected to IN1 and IN2
 - pulse generator is connected to OUT1
 - continuous cosine signal of the receiver's DDS is connected to OUT2
-- digital output for RX/TX switch control is connected to pin DIO0_N of the [extension connector E1](https://redpitaya.readthedocs.io/en/latest/developerGuide/hardware/ORIG_GEN/122-16/top.html#extension-connector-e1)
+- non-inverted (active-high) gating/blanking output is connected to pin DIO0_N of the [extension connector E1](https://redpitaya.readthedocs.io/en/latest/developerGuide/hardware/ORIG_GEN/125-14/top.html#extension-connector-e1)
+- inverted (active-low) gating/blanking output is connected to pin DIO1_N of the [extension connector E1](https://redpitaya.readthedocs.io/en/latest/developerGuide/hardware/ORIG_GEN/125-14/top.html#extension-connector-e1)
-- general purpose digital outputs are connected to the pins DIO0_P - DIO7_P of the [extension connector E1](https://redpitaya.readthedocs.io/en/latest/developerGuide/hardware/ORIG_GEN/122-16/top.html#extension-connector-e1)
+- general purpose digital outputs are connected to the pins DIO1_P - DIO7_P of the [extension connector E1](https://redpitaya.readthedocs.io/en/latest/developerGuide/hardware/ORIG_GEN/122-16/top.html#extension-connector-e1)

+## Application programming interface

+The [pulsed-nmr-notebooks](https://github.com/pavel-demin/pulsed-nmr-notebooks) repository contains libraries for Python, Julia and C#, as well as example Jupyter notebooks using these libraries to control all parameters of the signal processing modules and programming the pulse generator.

+The commands implemented in these libraries can be classified into five groups.

+Commands to manage the connection with the TCP server:

+- Connect(host)
+- Disconnect()

+Commands to set frequencies, ADC sample rate and CIC decimation rate:

+- SetFreqs(tx, rx)
+- SetRates(adc, cic)

+Commands to program a pulse sequence:

+- ClearEvents(readDelay)
+- AddEvent(delay, sync, gate, read, level, txPhase, rxPhase)

+Command to start pulse sequence and receive data:

+- ReadData()

+Commands to control external DAC, OUT2 signal level and GPIO pins:

+- SetDAC(level)
+- SetLevel(level)
+- SetPin(pin)
+- ClearPin(pin)

 ## Software